 I’m often asked how I came to be interested in illustrative art.
 I grew up in Los Angeles, where my school lacked proper funding for learning materials.
 My father, an artist himself, would get me to read my photocopied primers by drawing pictures on the books’ endpapers.
 His attempts missed the mark, and I became more fascinated with the drawings than learning to read.
 I began honing my craft by making drawings on the inside of my father’s books, much to his chagrin…

 These days rather than scribbling in books, my work is done with gouache on board.
-I live in Lexington Kentucky with my wife and two children.
+I live in Georgetown Kentucky with my wife and two children.

 Such is life.